remyamaryjose358/Course-Project-2/README.md

 }
 if(!(file.exists("summarySCC_PM25.rds") &&
 	file.exists("Source_Classification_Code.rds"))) { unzip(archiveFile) }

-We now load the NEI and SCC data frames from the .rds files.
+# We now load the NEI and SCC data frames from the .rds files.

 NEI <- readRDS("summarySCC_PM25.rds")
 SCC <- readRDS("Source_Classification_Code.rds")

-Questions

-You must address the following questions and tasks in your exploratory analysis.
-For each question/task you will need to make a single plot.
-Unless specified, you can use any plotting system in R to make your plot.
-Question 1
+# Question 1

 First we'll aggregate the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.